haojianzong/ObjectForm/README.md

                                  placeholder: "",
                                  validation: nil))

-      // You can make as many rows as needed basicRows.append(TextViewRow(title: "Note",
+      // You can build as many rows as you want basicRows.append(TextViewRow(title: "Note",
                                    updateTag: "note",
                                    value: fruit.note ?? "-"))